Colon Cancer Clinical Trials

 In recognition of our commitment to advancing colon cancer research and treatment strategies, Moffitt has been recognized as a Comprehensive Cancer Center by the National Cancer Institute.
 We are the only such center based in Florida.

-If you are considering a clinical trial, our oncologists can help you find a study that meets your needs.
-For more information about the colon cancer clinical trials we are currently conducting, call 1-888-663-3488 or submit a new patient registration form online.
+If you are considering a clinical trial, our clinical trial navigators can help you find a study that meets your needs.
+For more information about the colon cancer clinical trials we are currently conducting, call 813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form.
 No referral is required.